FSSC 22000

 2. No

-We have several manufacturing sites and a headquarters that manages the central processes, how will the unannounced audits be organized?
+We have several manufacturing sites and a head office that manages central processes.
+How will audits be conducted under the new protocol?

 Answer